Port Pirie South

 How has employment changed recently in the suburb of Port Pirie South?

-Over the past year to September 2025, the suburb of Port Pirie South has experienced a decline in employment, with total jobs decreasing while the labour force increased.
+Over the past year to December 2025, the suburb of Port Pirie South has experienced employment growth, with total employment increasing while the labour force increased.
 As a result, the unemployment rate has rise.
-By comparison, Rest of SA saw employment increased and its unemployment rate rose.
+By comparison, Regional SA saw employment increased and its unemployment rate rose.

 What is the workforce participation rate in the suburb of Port Pirie South?

 The workforce participation rate in the suburb of Port Pirie South is 56.5%, which represents the proportion of working-age residents who are either employed or actively seeking work.
 This moderate participation rate suggests some residents may face barriers to workforce entry.
-The local rate trailing the Rest of SA average of 58.5%, showing similar workforce dynamics to the broader region.
+The local rate trailing the Regional SA average of 58.3%, showing similar workforce dynamics to the broader region.

 Which industries are over-represented in the suburb of Port Pirie South's employment market?